mediaclip/mediaclip-library-vscode/README.md

 1. Open any XML file in VS Code
 2. URLs matching the pattern `$(package:packageName/path)` will be automatically converted to clickable links
-3. Click the link to open the corresponding theme.xml file
+3. Click the link to open the corresponding xml file

-## Commands

-- `XML Custom Links: Refresh Links` - Manually refresh the links in the current document

 ## Development